-As per Policy/Program Memorandum (PPM) No. 156 (2013), a transition plan must be developed for all students who have an Individual Education Plan (IEP), whether or not they have been identified as exceptional by an Identification, Placement, and Review Committee (IPRC), including those identified as exceptional solely on the basis of giftedness.
+As per Policy/Program Memorandum (PPM)156 (2013), a transition plan must be developed for all students who have an Individual Education Plan (IEP), whether or not they have been identified as exceptional by an identification, placement, and review committee (IPRC), including those identified as exceptional solely on the basis of giftedness.
+As per Policy/Program Memorandum (PPM)140 (2007), principals are required to ensure that a plan for transition is in place for students with autism spectrum disorders (ASD).

 The transition plan is developed as part of the IEP.
 The transition plan must be developed in consultation with the parent(s)/guardian(s), the student (as appropriate), the postsecondary institution (where appropriate), and relevant community agencies and/or partners, as necessary.